Manejo de Cuidado

 The percentage of enrolled members 3–21 years of age who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.

 Incentives will be paid to the linked PCP on an annual basis, following the end of Quarter 4.
-For additional information, refer to the 2021 and 2022 CBI Technical Specifications.
+For additional information, refer to the CBI Technical Specifications.

 Documentation must include a note indicating the visit was with a PCP or OB/GYN, and evidence of all of the following: